pmodwrc/fits2db/docs/user-guide/usage.md

 ## __Update db__

 Once builded and you get new files or changes you can update the database.
 This command will check if there a new files in your defnied folders and upload them to the db.
 If the timestamp of your file changed to a newer date.
 Like when you changed a file it will also update this file to the newer version.
 This way the fits files and the db stay in sync.
 To update just run

 ```bash
 $ fits2db update <path_to_config_file>
 ```
 !!! note
-    If you add a new table in your config file the update command will check trough the older files too if this table is in this file and upload accordingly.
+    If you want to add new tables from a already updated file, you can use the ```-f``` flag to force update all files specified in the config.